cameronapak/freedom-stack/README.md

 ## Before You Start 🔥

 A starter kit like this can save hours, days, or even weeks of development time.
 However, it's not enough just to have the baseline.
 You will need to have a philosophy around building a site or web app, so that you can make the most of the tooling and minimize wasting time.
 I recommend reading Getting Real by 37signals.
-[It's free to read online](https://books.37signals.com/8/getting-real).
+[It's free to read online](https://books.37signals.com/8/getting-real). _(While the book says a few choice words, it's a great, practical resource for building great software.)_

 ## Here's What's Included 🔋🔋🔋